-Weber (DE-675) was laid down on 22 February at Quincy, Mass., by the Bethlehem Shipbuilding Co.; launched on 1 May 1943; sponsored by Mrs. Matt A. Walsh; and commissioned on 30 June 1943, Comdr.
+Weber (DE-675) was laid down on 22 February 1943 at Quincy, Mass., by the Bethlehem Shipbuilding Co.; launched on 1 May 1943; sponsored by Mrs. Matt A. Walsh, mother of the late Ens.
+Weber; and commissioned on 30 June 1943, Cmdr.
 Rollo N. Norgaard in command.

-The destroyer escort completed fitting out and then departed Provincetown, Mass., on 23 July for Bermuda.
-At the conclusion of shakedown training in waters surrounding those islands, she returned north and arrived in Boston, Mass., on 21 August.
-Following post-shakedown availability, the new warship left Boston for several days of additional training in antisubmarine warfare tactics, out of New London, Conn.
+The escort vessel completed fitting out and then departed Provincetown, Mass., on 23 July 1943 for Bermuda, Britsh West Indies At the conclusion of shakedown training in waters surrounding those islands, she returned north and arrived in Boston, Mass., on 21 August.
+Following post-shakedown availability, the new warship left Boston for several days of additional training in antisubmarine tactics out of New London, Conn.
 Upon completing that assignment, Weber entered New York harbor to prepare for her first combat duty.

-On 5 September, the warship stood out of New York in the screen of a transatlantic convoy.
+On 5 September 1943, the warship stood out of New York in the screen of a transatlantic convoy.
 Following a relatively uneventful voyage, she and her charges entered port at Londonderry, Northern Ireland, on the 16th.
 There, she remained until the 21st, when she headed back across the Atlantic with a return convoy.
-She ended that voyage at St. John's, Newfoundland, on 1 October but, soon thereafter, moved to New York for a 10-day availability at the navy yard at Brooklyn.
+She ended that voyage at St. John's, Newfoundland, on 1 October but, soon thereafter, moved to New York for a 10-day availability at the New York Navy Yard, Brooklyn, N.Y.

 At that point, Weber settled into a routine of escorting convoys between Londonderry and New York which lasted until August of 1944.
 By that time, she had made six more round-trip voyages between those ports.
 On many occasions during the period, she and her consorts in the screen made sonar and radar contacts on unidentified ships.
 While on such occasions they frequently attacked the strangers with depth charges, Weber and her sister escorts directed their greatest efforts to diverting their transports and cargo ships from the paths of U-boats.
 When doing so, they informed nearby hunter/killer groups of the location of the contacts and delegated to them primary responsibility for offensive antisubmarine warfare.
 As a result, confirmed U-boat kills eluded Weber; but she and the other escorts in the screens accomplished their primary mission of shepherding the convoys safely across the ocean.

-On 7 August, she departed Londonderry for the last time.
+On 7 August 1944, she departed Londonderry for the last time.
 Her convoy arrived safely in New York on the 20th and, after voyage repairs, the warship began preparations to embark upon a new but brief phase in her wartime career.
-After the Allied forces which invaded Europe in June established control over the coast of France, convoys no longer needed to travel the long northern route around Ireland to avoid enemy aircraft and submarines based on that coast.
+After the Allied forces which invaded Europe in June established control over the coast of France, convoys no longer needed to travel the long northern route around Ireland to avoid German planes and U-boats based on that coast.
 Instead, they now could use the shorter and more economical route around the southern coast of England directly to the French channel ports primary among which was Cherbourg.
 In September, Weber made one round-trip voyage to Cherbourg; then returned to the United States via that route and arrived back at New York near the end of the month.